 Based on these results, the Tanzanian government decided to issue unconditional cash grants directly to schools starting in January 2016.
 Previously, the government disbursed funds through local governments, but, on average, schools received only about 60 percent of allocated funding.
 This evaluation showed that while the grants alone did not increase learning, sending money directly to schools is transparent, easy to implement, and results in increased learning resources for schools.

-Isaac Mbiti, Karthik Muralidharan, Mauricio Romero, Youdi Schipper, Constantine Manda, and Rakesh Rajani.
-"Inputs, Incentives, and Complementarities in Education: Experimental Evidence from Tanzania."
-Working Paper, January 2019.
+Mbiti, Isaac, Karthik Muralidharan, Mauricio Romero, Youdi Schipper, Constantine Manda, and Rakesh Rajani.
+"Inputs, incentives, and complementarities in education: Experimental evidence from tanzania."
+The Quarterly Journal of Economics 134, no. 3 (2019): 1627-1673.